bearbeneman/RemBG-GUI/README.md

    ```

 3. **Install the Dependencies:**
-   If a `requirements.txt` is provided:
+   If a `requirements.txt` file is provided:
    ```sh
    pip install -r requirements.txt
    ```